kapazoglou/kapazoglou.github.io/_pages/curated_product.md

 The process is iterated, feedback is incorporated and documented as required.

 > ##### Example: Treatment Plan Wireframes
 > *The diagram helped me to assess usability pitfalls early on since it required a lot of user data input.
 I ironed those out by making wireframes which I user tested with click dummy prototypes.
 At this step it became obvious that the feature would be too big to release in one go persuaded the stakeholders to release the feature incrementally.
-I created an MVP version as well as a series of functionality extensions to be planned in a series of upcoming releases*
+I created an MVP version as well as a series of functionality extensions to be planned in a series of upcoming releases.*
 >
 > <iframe style="border: 1px solid white;" width="800" height="450" src="https://embed.figma.com/design/p5jXXfAPMNSAZmGhhuWwXw/%F0%9F%94%97-Treatment-Plan-Wireframes?node-id=4003-11949&embed-host=share" allowfullscreen></iframe>